Lucasfilm Ltd./Walt Disney Studios

 I also liked how it’s filmed.
 It’s not as bright or as polished as other STAR WARS movie which fits in well with the tone and feel of the movie.
 It’s much more a war movie than any other STAR WARS movie.
 The final battle sequence both on the beach at Scarif as Rogue One takes on the Imperial garrison and in space as the Rebel Fleet attempts to destroy a force shield surrounding the planet so that they can get the transmission of the Death Star plans may be the best battle sequence in all the STAR WARS movies.
 And this is the only STAR WARS movies where I really felt the death and sacrifice of the characters as a real thing.
 Mainly because through their dialog with each other I really felt they truly cared about the dream and cause of The Rebellion.

-Until I saw “The Last Jedi” ROGUE ONE was my favorite STAR WARS movie and in fact, now that I’ve watched it twice for this review, I think it may have regained the crown as my favorite.
+Until I saw “The Last Jedi” ROGUE ONE was my favorite STAR WARS movie and in fact, now that I’ve watched it again for this review, I think it may have regained the crown as my favorite.
 I appreciate the craft, creativity and storytelling guts it took to go off in an entirely new direction with ROGUE ONE.
 If the STAR WARS movies are going to continue and grow than they have to go into directions other than just rehashing The Skywalker Saga.
 ROGUE ONE is one of the best if not the best of the STAR WARS movies, plain and simple.
 If you don’t agree, then we’ll just have to shake hands and part as friends.